Classical Verification of Quantum Computations in Linear Time

-\begin{defn}[Efficiently preparable states, repeated] We say a purified joint state $\ket{\varphi}$ is efficiently-preparable if there exists a polynomial time operator (which could include projections) $O$ such that $\ket{\varphi}=O\ket{0}$. \end{defn}
+We give the following basic notions for characterizing the properties of a state. \begin{defn}[Efficiently preparable states, repeated] We say a purified joint state $\ket{\varphi}$ is efficiently-preparable if there exists a polynomial time operator (which could include projections) $O$ such that $\ket{\varphi}=O\ket{0}$. \end{defn}

 \begin{defn}[Key-checkable] Suppose $\bx$ is a client-side register that holds a key.
-We say a purified joint state $\ket{\varphi}$ is key-checkable for $\bx$ if there exists an efficient server-side operation\footnote{In general this server-side operation is implemented with the help of transcript register $\bY$ in our proofs.} that implements $\Pi^{\bS}_{=\bx}$ on $\ket{\varphi}$ where $\bS$ is an arbitrary server-side register, $\Pi^{\bS}_{=\bx}$ denotes the projection onto the space that the content of $\bS$ is equal to the content of $\bx$.
+We say a purified joint state $\ket{\varphi}$ is key-checkable for $\bx$ if there exists an efficient server-side operation\footnote{In general this server-side operation is implemented with the help of transcript registers (which are the $\bY$ registers).} that implements $\Pi^{\bS}_{=\bx}$ on $\ket{\varphi}$ where $\bS$ is an arbitrary server-side register, $\Pi^{\bS}_{=\bx}$ denotes the projection onto the space that the content of $\bS$ is equal to the content of $\bx$.
 Suppose the client holds a tuple of keys in registers $\bK$.
 We say a purified joint state $\ket{\varphi}$ is key-checkable for $\bK$ if for any single key register $\bx$ within $\bK$, $\ket{\varphi}$ is key-checkable for $\bx$.

 \end{defn}

 Then we review the notion of claw-freeness. \begin{defn}[Claw-free \cite{BCMVV}] Suppose the client holds a key pair in register $\bK=(\bx_0,\bx_1)$.
 We say a purified joint state $\ket{\varphi}$ is claw-free for $\bK$ against adversary family $\cF$ if for any adversary $\fAdv\in \cF$, for an arbitrary server-side register $\bS$,